Armed police swarm Auckland suburb in search for person of interest

 Residents on social media reported hearing loud bangs at around 9pm.

-Just before 10.30pm police said one person had been taken into custody and charged are yet to be confirmed.
+Just before 10.30pm police said one person had been taken into custody and charges are yet to be confirmed.

 - More to come.